cccs-eric/assemblyline4_docs/docs/user_manual/searching.md

 One key concept to understand are the "*indices*" of information.
 These allow Assemblyline to deduplicate most of the results in the system which is a major reason Assemblyline can scale so well.
 Searching indexed fields is also very fast.

-- There are 6 primary "*indices*"
+There are 6 primary "*indices*":
-    - Submissions
+- Alerts
 - Files
 - Results
-    - Alerts
+- Retrohunt
 - Signatures
-    - Retrohunt
+- Submissions

 You can view all indices and their indexed fields once you have a working Assemblyline under `Help > Search Help` menu.